Chapter 22 : Fighting with Scorpius

-"Oh, you'll discuss it with us later, let him hear what you think of him.
+"Oh, we’ll get you to discuss it with us later, let him hear what you think of him.
 Full disclosure and all."

 Scorpius shifted slightly.
-"You know, I'm kind of interested to hear this.
+"You know, I'm kind of interested to hear this, too.
 You have to admit, it's only fair, seeing as you can't seem to stop eavesdropping on me.
-This is sort of similar."
+It’s sort of similar."

-James smirked.
-"It didn't look like you thought that he was just all right when we were back there.
-To tell you the truth, it looked like you were rather enjoying it."
-Rose heard Scorpius let out a muffled snort, and James looked up at him.
+Rose heard Scorpius let out a muffled snort, and James turned his attention to the other boy.
 "Oh, by the way, Malfoy," he said, "I just want to commend you."

 When it was clear that James was not going to say anything more, Scorpius reluctantly asked, "About what?"

-“Well, for not going for her chest," James said.
-"I've heard about how much you seem to like it, so the restraint is admirable."
+“Well, you went for her arse, not her chest," James said.
+"I've heard about how much you like her chest, so the restraint is admirable."

 "Probably wise, too," Roxanne added.
 "Groping a girl's chest is strictly fourth date material."

-"Following her around on patrol doesn't really count as a proper date," James told him.
+“And following her around on patrol doesn't really count as a proper date.”

 To Rose's surprise and relief, Scorpius laughed.
 "You know, it would seem like you both were unnaturally well-informed if I didn't know about that map.
-I expect you used it to find us tonight."
+I supposed you used it to find us."

 James grinned.
 "Well… I'd have to say both, wouldn't you, Roxanne?"

 James nodded, and made for his wand again.
-This time, Scorpius' hand twitched toward his own, but before he could pull it out, James had actually pulled his out and pointed at Scorpius.
-Rose raised her eyebrows at him, and he grinned again and pocketed it.
+This time, Scorpius' hand twitched toward his own, but before he could grab it, James had actually pulled his out and pointed it at Scorpius.
+Rose cleared her throat, and he winked as he pocketed it.

 "Just joking," he said.
 He and Roxanne started to walk down the hall, and after a few paces, he turned around and began walking backwards as he pointed a finger at her and called, "Don't make us come find you again, young lady!"